sallonoroff/sallonoroff.github.io/_posts/2010-06-21-it-could-be-me-draw-16.md

 tags:
   - it could be me
 ---
 ICBM draw number 16 (or, National Lottery Lotto draw number 1512, if you prefer) took place on the evening of Saturday 19th June 2010.
-Here&#8217;s how i faired:
+Here's how i faired:

 Numbers drawn: **34, 37, 39, 41, 42, 47** + bonus ball **45**

 My Numbers: **06, 09, 11, 23, 33, 44**

-No. of matching numbers: ****
+No. of matching numbers: **0**

 Price of ticket: **£1**